skolia/conanexiles_archiver/README.md

 opt_wait_for_process_exit_max_interval=2
 ```

+*IMPORTANT:* Variable substitutions are *not* available in the configuration file so %COMPUTERNAME% and %USERPROFILE% will *not* work.
+They will work if you use them in the batch file.

 *NOTE:* When using a configuration file, it's best to substitute the final settings of a variable, for example, don't set `steam_library` just set `save_path` instead.